orcuncelik/YTU-Coursework/README.md

 # YTU-Coursework
-Includes projects and homeworks during the studying of Computer Engineering at Yildiz Technical University.
+Includes projects and assignments during the undergraduate studies of Computer Engineering at Yildiz Technical University.